 Perfect for active types, this 70% organic vegan cream (which includes rose stem cells) is water resistant for up to 80 minutes.
-Hydrating and cooling, it actually improves fine lines and wrinkles.
+Hydrating and cooling, it reduces the appearance of fine lines and wrinkles.
 SPF 30.

 Some found it became too shiny after a while.